 The doorways into the columns are at different positions, to give different views and experiences.
 You might want to step inside and simply look up at the sky, or look at the surroundings through the perforated sides.

 The columns have been fabricated off site, brought to Wedge galvanizing plant in Hull in panels and then assembled on site by the specialist contractor Setworks, who often work on large scale public art installations.
 Wedge have sponsored the project, as well as providing the galvanizing.They have been installed on wooden bases to protect the square, and levelled off, and are designed with heavily weighted, engineered bases to remain stable.

+The artwork on the columns has been created by Swiss artist Felice Varini.
+It has been designed to distort the view and challenge the perspective of the regular column grid pattern .
+There are three artworks, down each “avenue” of columns across the square, the two outer ones are viewed from the north side, and the middle one viewed from the south.
+When perfectly aligned, each of the artworks appears as an unexpected two-dimensional design against the three dimensional architecture.

+Varini created this artwork by projecting the design onto the columns at night, stencilling in the outlines and then painting the final artwork during the day.
+He creates the designs in his studios, using scale models and computer modelling, before applying them at large scales in a variety of settings.
+It’s really worth looking at his website (see below) and inviting visitors to do the same, to see how he has played with perspective and optical illusion in a huge variety of sites and locations.

+Varini brought two assistants from Paris to help make the work, and the team was completed by two young Hull artists who worked on the painting element of the scheme.

 The project received planning permission from the city council as a temporary installation.